Cannes Lions 2016 : The Festival Guide for Creative Influencers

 The 8-day Festival incorporates 3 events – Lions Health (18-19 June), Lions Innovation (21-22 June) and Lions Entertainment (23-24 June) with interactive sessions, workshops, screenings, masterclasses and inspirational talks that aim to connect and inspire industry professionals.

-Bespoke Yacht Charter is a specialist in luxury yacht charter for Cannes Lions (and other Cannes events) with a professional service that fine tunes every detail from catering on board to entertainment and securing the best berth for your company function.
+Bespoke Yacht Charter is a specialist in yacht rentals for Cannes Lions (and other Cannes events) with a professional service that fine tunes every detail from catering on board to entertainment and securing the best berth for your company function.

 We have compiled this Useful Guide for Creative Influencers for Cannes Lions 2016 to help both first timers and Festival stalwarts get the best from one of the world’s largest advertising festivals.